Mornings at Hoover’s Cooking are spent hammering beef to make it thin enough for the restaurant’s best-selling dish: chicken fried steak.

 Franklin said his eyes were swelling.
 He finished his work shift.
 The next day, still not feeling better, he went to the hospital where he was diagnosed with the flu.

 It was only January, but Franklin ended up having to use three paid sick days – all of his sick leave for the year.
-(In an email, LSG said it offers its employees four paid sick days.
-Franklin disputed this.)
-He had to miss additional days of work and go without pay.
+(UPDATE: In an email, LSG said that as of 2018, it now offers its employees four paid sick days per year.)

 “I live paycheck to paycheck,” he said.
 “Every paycheck is very valuable to me.”